|What is it??||It's not??|

 Two.
 Books are read Universal Classical Literature

-Three.
-The collective understanding of texts produced through a process of collective interpretation is mediated by egalitarian dialogue between all participants in the gathering
+March.
+Collective understanding of texts occurs through a process of collective interpretation is mediated by egalitarian dialogue between all participants in the gathering

 May.
-There is a moderator role that serves to promote the equal participation of all members and
+A moderator role that serves to promote the equal participation of all members and

-6. The egalitarian dialogue promotes the development of the values of coexistence, respect and solidarity
+6. Egalitarian dialogue promotes the development of the values of coexistence, respect and solidarity

 7. It can be carried out with family members, community members, teachers, volunteers and students from Nursery, primary and secondary school to adult education

-Two.
-If books are read from the Universal Classical Literature
+February.
+Otherwise books are read Universal Classical Literature

 Three.
 If the dialogue is based on claims of power and not of validity, with people with higher academic status which monopolize the debate or impose their interpretations